Titanium (David Guetta song)

-"Titanium" is a song by French DJ and record producer David Guetta, featuring vocals by Australian singer-songwriter Sia.
-Taken from Guetta's fifth studio album, Nothing but the Beat, the song was written by Sia, Guetta, Giorgio Tuinfort and Afrojack.
-Production was also handled by Guetta, Tuinfort and Afrojack.
+"Titanium" is a song by French DJ David Guetta featuring Australian singer-songwriter Sia from Guetta's fifth studio album, Nothing but the Beat.
+The song was written by Guetta, Sia, Giorgio Tuinfort, and Afrojack.
+Production was also handled by Guetta, Tuinfort, and Afrojack.
 "Titanium" was initially released for digital download on 25 August 2011, as the first of four promotional singles from the album.
 It was later released as the album's fourth single in 2011.
-The song originally featured the vocals of American recording artist Mary J. Blige, whose version of the song leaked online in 2011.
+The song originally featured vocals from American singer Mary J. Blige, whose version of the song leaked online in 2011.

 "Titanium" is a pop song which draws from the genres of house and urban-dance.
 The song's lyrics are about inner strength.
 Critics were positive towards the song and noted it as one of the standout tracks from Nothing but the Beat.
-Sia's vocals received comparisons to those of Fergie and the song was also musically compared to Coldplay's work.
-"Titanium" attained top 10 positions in several major music markets, including Australia, Austria, Canada, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, The Netherlands, New Zealand, Norway, Philippines, Thailand, Spain, Sweden, Switzerland and the United States.
+Sia's vocals received comparisons to those of Fergie, and the song was also musically compared to Coldplay's work.
+"Titanium" attained top 10 positions in several major music markets, including Australia, Austria, Canada, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, the Netherlands, New Zealand, Norway, the Philippines, Thailand, Spain, Sweden, Switzerland, and the United States.
 In the United Kingdom, it peaked at number one, becoming Guetta's fifth number-one single on the chart and Sia's first.

 The song's accompanying music video premiered on 20 December 2011 but does not feature appearances by Guetta or Sia, instead focusing on a young boy (played by actor Ryan Lee) with supernatural powers.
-On 12 August 2012, the music video was reused for a Spanish language version of the song.
+On 12 August 2012, the music video was reused for a Spanish-language version of the song.